iamteedoh/aapCredsDecrypt/README2.md

 - **File I/O Issues**:
     Verify that file paths provided for saving or importing JSON data are accessible and that proper permissions are set.

 ---

+## Additional Notes

+### Why isn't a main() function required in this script?

+    In many AWX/AAP management scripts, including this one, a separate `main()` function isn't strictly necessary because of the following
+    reasons:
+      - **Direct Execution in AWX/AAP**: The script is intended to be run within the AWP/AAP environment, often via the `awx-manage` command or within an interactive shell.
+In these contexts, the script's top-level code, which includes the call to `interactive_menu()`, is executed immediately.
+This direct execution pattern makes an explicit `main()` wrapper redundant.
+      - **Integration with AWX Management Commands**: AWX management commands are typically structured so that the entry point is defined by the command registration.
+The AWX framework calls the script directly, so embedding all logic at the top level or via an immediate call to the interactive menu is both acceptable and common.

+      In short, the script is designed to run immediately when invoked in its intended environment, so a separate `main()` function is optional.

+### Why `awx-manage aapCreds ...` used vs `awx-manage aapCreds.py ...` considering the script name is aapCreds.py?

+    The usage of `awx-manage aapCreds` is based on how AWX registers and invokes management commands:
+      - **Registered Command Name**: The script has been integrated in AWX as a management command with the name aapCreds.
+When you call `awx-manage aapCreds`, you are invoking that specific command.
+      - **Syntax Requirements**: The `awx-manage` tool expects a clean command name.
+Adding extraneous characters, such as a trailing question mark or a field separator, such as a period (.), would not match the registered command name and would lead to errors or unexpected behavior.
+In other words, the command is designed to be called without any punctuation byond the command name.
+The `awx-manage` tool will strip the script name and only use the basename.

+---